These easy, Sugared Cranberries are perfect for charcuterie boards, holiday gifts, drink garnishes, and wowing your holiday party guests!

 Sugar - We use granulated sugar or cane sugar since it looks so good coating the cranberries.

-Recipe variations - Add in vanilla, orange zest to the simple syrup mixture for additional flavor.
+Recipe variations - Add in a vanilla bean, orange zest to the simple syrup mixture for additional flavor.

 How to Make Sugared Cranberries